Skip to main content Skip to navigation

 It’s also worth noting that screening for PEPs extends to their relatives and close associates (RCAs), acknowledging the potential money laundering risks associated with these connections.

-Worldwide PEP screening requirements
+Global PEP screening requirements

 In addition to no one-size-fits-all definition of a PEP, screening requirements for PEPs also need worldwide standardization.
 Compliance professionals must be aware of this lack of consistency, as every jurisdiction has its own set of rules and regulations that may impact a firm’s PEP risk management practices.
 In this article, we will explore the PEP requirements in 22 countries:

-PEP Screening Compliance in the United States
+PEP screening compliance in the United States

 Obligation for PEP screening: Yes